 The COMPASS placement examination is administered to each applicant pursuing a degree, diploma, or certain certificate programs to determine the individual's skill level and readiness.
 Placement testing results will be used to determine the need, if any, for developmental instruction.
 Students who are non-native speakers of English will take the COMPASS-EFL test and may be required to enroll in English as a Foreign Language courses.
+More information regarding English as a Foreign Language can be found in the Student Services section under Academic Support and Opportunities.
 Applicants who have taken the SAT or ACT should have their scores sent to the College.
 Acceptable SAT or ACT scores may eliminate the need for placement testing.
 SAT or ACT math scores will not be used to waive the math placement test for applicants to the Associate in Science program.
 Also, one transferable course (grade of "C" or better) each in college-level mathematics and English will exempt the applicant from placement testing, except in competitive admission programs.
 (See Limited Enrollment Programs.)